vinceau/slp-realtime/api/json-config.md

 Filters:

 * `playerIndex` (`number`) - the index of the player performing the combo
-* `comboCriteria` ([`ComboFilterSettings`](./types.md#combofiltersettings)) - any combination of the different combo filter settings, or `"none"` to match every possible combos.
+* `comboCriteria` ([`ComboFilterSettings`](./types.md#combofiltersettings)) - any combination of the different combo filter settings, or `"none"` to match every possible conversion.
 If omitted, it will match against the default combo parameter settings.

 Please note: `playerIndex` and the `portFilter` cannot be used together!
 If you provide a player index that doesn't match a player port, you will not find any combos!